How to Install Debian 12 on VMware Workstation 17

 Step 3

-After installing VMware Tools, reboot your system with the “sudo reboot” command and check the screen resolution.
+Now, you have installed VMware Tools on your Debian VM.
+Anymore, continue it with the “sudo reboot” command and check the screen setting.

 sudo reboot